| Brisbane Unplugged Gigs - BUg

 FREE Entry, Tea Rooms open.
 Lunch & Afternoon tea Snacks & Drinks available.
 Ample parking.

-Join the Folk Redlands community at our website and sign up for email updates:
+MORE INFORMATION: Join the Folk Redlands community Redlands Community at

 Connect on facebook: -